What alerts do

 What Google does not email about: budget pacing problems midday, conversion tracking outages on a working account, search term waste, lost impression share to budget on a profitable campaign, CTR or conversion rate drops against the campaign's own history.
 Hero Marketer covers that gap.

-A $50 wasted spend looks invisible if you spend $20,000 a month and catastrophic if you spend $300 a month.
-Hero Marketer's thresholds are ratios, not static dollar amounts.
-The system computes your account's 30 day average daily spend and each campaign's 30 day average cost per acquisition and cost per click at the start of every monitoring pass, then evaluates rules against those.
+A $50 wasted spend looks invisible if you spend $20,000 a month and catastrophic if you spend $300 a month, so Hero Marketer's alert thresholds are ratios of your own economics, not static dollar amounts.
+At the start of every monitoring pass, the system computes your account's average daily spend from the last 30 days and each campaign's average cost per acquisition and cost per click from the last 30 days, then evaluates the alert rules against those.

-A campaign is "spending without converting" when its 7 day spend exceeds 3x its own historical cost per acquisition, not when it crosses a static dollar amount.
-Absolute floors exist only for the first 30 days of a new account, when there is not enough history to compute a ratio.
+A campaign is "spending without converting," for example, when its spend over the last 7 days exceeds 3x its own historical cost per acquisition, not when it crosses a fixed dollar amount.
+Absolute floors apply only during the first 30 days of a new account, when there is not enough history to compute a ratio.

-You can override every threshold in Configure alert preferences.
+You can override every alert threshold at Configure alert preferences.

-Alerts clear themselves when the underlying problem clears.
-If a campaign was flagged for spending without converting and then starts converting again, the next monitoring pass marks the alert as resolved.
-The drawer shows a resolved badge.
-Hero Marketer does not send a separate "all good now" email.
+Alerts auto resolve when the underlying condition clears.
+If a campaign was flagged for spending without converting and then starts converting again, the next monitoring pass marks that alert resolved and the drawer shows a resolved badge.
+Hero Marketer does not send a separate "all good now" email when an alert resolves; the resolved badge in the inbox is the signal.